 First, the Assistant United States Attorney will make an opening statement outlining the government's case.
-Immediately after, the defendant's attorney will make an opening statement outlining defendant's case.
-Keep in mind that what is said in opening statements is not evidence.
-It is simply a guide to help you understand what each party expects the evidence to show.
+Immediately after, defendant's counsel will make an opening statement outlining defendant's case.
+Keep in mind that what is said in opening statements is not evidence; it is simply a guide to help you understand what each party expects the evidence to show.

 Second, after the opening statements, the government will introduce evidence in support of the charges.
 At the conclusion of the government's case, the defendant may introduce evidence.
 The defendant is not required to introduce any evidence or to call any witnesses.
-If the defendant introduces evidence, then the government may introduce rebuttal evidence.
+If the defendant introduces evidence, the government may then introduce rebuttal evidence.

-Third, after the evidence is presented, the attorneys will make closing arguments explaining what they believe the evidence has shown and what inferences you should draw from the evidence.
-What the attorneys say in the closing arguments is not evidence.
-Because the government has the burden of proof, the Assistant United States Attorney has the right to give the first closing argument and to make a short rebuttal argument after the defendant's closing arguments.
+Third, after the evidence is presented, the lawyers will make closing arguments explaining what they believe the evidence has shown and what inferences you should draw from the evidence.
+What is said in closing argument is not evidence.
+Because the government has the burden of proof, the Assistant United States Attorney has the right to give the first closing argument and to make a short rebuttal argument after the defendant's closing argument.